halcy/makeansi/README.md

 ===========

-Converts images to a sequence of ansi rgb colour code escapes combined with unicode half block characters.
+Converts images to a sequence of ansi rgb colour code escapes combined with unicode half block characters, or alternately plays back a gif file in the terminal.

 For a list of terminals that actually support the true color ansi escape sequences, refer to this list: